-Although INFJs don’t have a large circle of friends, you are very close to the ones you do have, truly treasuring them.
-You tend to dread conflict and avoid it at all costs.
+Although INFJs don’t have a large circle of friends, they are very close to the ones they do have, truly treasuring them.
+The Advocate tends to dread conflict and avoid it at all costs.
 Unfortunately, this can manifest itself in physical health problems as times goes on.
-Because you rely so heavily on intuition, it can be difficult to see that others have valid points and beliefs as well.
+Because they rely so heavily on intuition, it can be difficult for them to see that others have valid points and beliefs as well.

 Check out our comprehensive page on INFJ careers to see more job titles specific to INFJs.

 The Advocate personality type is the rarest of the 16 types, making up only 2% of the general population.
 Famous INFJs include: